LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 In ``script.js``, we have a block of code commented out at the top.
 This is the format of the ``innerHTML`` for the ``missionTarget`` div.
+Pass the information you have fetched about your planet to the ``addDestinationInfo()`` function in ``scriptHelpers.js`` and use that function to update the planetary info!

 Be sure to include the appropriate variables in the template literals!

 The End Result